310mc/https-310mc.github.io-tl/source/_posts/aquarium/dream_together.md

 {% endbubble %}

 {% bubble Madara %}
-That just shows how dearly everyone thinks of you, Kanata-san.
+Thaaat just shows how much everyone cherishes you, Kanata-san.

-Not because you’re a God… It’s because you’re *you* that everyone wanted to help you.
+Not because you’re a god… It’s because you’re *you* that everyone wanted to help you.
 {% endbubble %}

 {% bubble Kanata v2 %}
-huh… this is all strange to me… i have never even gotten [involved] with anyone in my life before…
+huh… this is all strange to me… i have never even gotten [involved] with anyone in my whole life…
 {% endbubble %}

 {% bubble Souma %}
 It is only you who sees it that way, Buchou-dono.
-At the very least *I* am indebted to you.
+At the very least, *I* am indebted to you.
 I would love to assist you if you are ever in trouble.

 All that I ask is that you consult me about it much sooner.
-You are being a little *too* reserved, are you not?
+You are being a little *too* distant, are you not?

 It takes a lot of energy to undo a problem after it has already gotten so complicated.
 {% endbubble %}